 The fair values of the tangible assets of an acquired property are determined based on comparable land sales for land and replacement costs adjusted for physical and market obsolescence for the improvements.
 The fair values of the tangible assets of an acquired property are also determined by valuing the property as if it were vacant, and the "as-if-vacant" value is then allocated to land, building and tenant improvements based on management's determination of the relative fair values of these assets.
 Management determines the as-if-vacant fair value of a property based on assumptions that a market participant would use, which is similar to methods used by independent appraisers.
 In addition, there is intangible value related to having tenants leasing space in the purchased property, which is referred to as in-place lease value.
 Such value results primarily from the buyer of a leased property avoiding the costs associated with leasing the property and also avoiding rent losses and unreimbursed operating expenses during the hypothetical lease-up period.
-Factors considered by management in performing these analyses include an estimate of carrying costs, management includes real estate taxes, insurance and other operating expenses and estimates of lost rental leases.
-In estimating the expected lease-up periods based on current market demand.
+Factors considered by management in performing these analyses include an estimate of carrying costs during the expected lease-up periods considering current market conditions and costs to execute similar leases.
+In estimating carrying costs, management includes real estate taxes, insurance and other operating expenses and estimates of lost rental revenue during the expected lease-up periods based on current market demand.
 Management also estimates costs to execute similar leases including leasing commissions, tenant improvements, legal and other related costs.
 The value of in-place leases are amortized to expense over the remaining initial terms of the respective leases.